Scrambled Eggs Unscrambled: Decoding the Healthfulness of this Classic Dish

 The Method of Cooking Eggs

 One way to cook healthy scrambled eggs is by using a non-stick skillet and avoiding adding extra fats or oils.
-This method allows you to keep the calorie count low while still getting all of the protein and nutrients from egg whites and yolks.
+This method allows you to keep the calorie count low while getting all the protein and nutrients from egg whites and yolks.

 Oil or Butter Addition and Its Effects